fmm-wiki/fmm-wiki.github.io/docs/documentation/input/index.md

 - CSV point file: a CSV file with a header row and columns separated by `;`.
 Each row stores a single observation containing id(integer), x(longitude), y(latitude), timestamp(optional, integer).
 The file **must be sorted already by id and timestamp (trajectory will be passed sequentially)**.
 The id, x, y and timestamp column names will be specified by the user.
 Examples can be found at [gps.csv](https://github.com/cyang-kth/fmm/blob/master/example/data/gps.csv) and [gps_timestamps.csv](https://github.com/cyang-kth/fmm/blob/master/example/data/gps_timestamps.csv).

 You can use this [gps2traj](https://github.com/cyang-kth/gps2traj) tool to convert unsorted GPS data in point CSV format into trajectory CSV format, then use it in fmm.

 ## Network data

 Network data should be stored in

 - [OSM xml or binary format](https://wiki.openstreetmap.org/wiki/OSM_file_formats).
 The file should be ended with extensions of `osm,pbf,bz2,o5m`.
-- ESRI shapefile or Geopackage.
-Each feature should store a network edge with **id, source and target fields**, which define the topology of network graph.
+  - Note that although FMM can directly read OSM file as input, the original OSM file is common to contain poor topology information (https://github.com/cyang-kth/fmm/issues/99).
+Therefore, it is recommended to use OSMNX to download a routable shapefile for OSM.
+Check https://github.com/cyang-kth/osm_mapmatching.
+- ESRI shapefile.
+A linestring shapefile with the following requirements.
+  - The network contains fields representing **id, source and target fields**, which represents ID of a line, source node ID and target node ID.
+(The names of the three fields can be specified by the user.).
+As shown in the example below, the three values can be (13,5,6).
+  - A bidirectional road should be stored as two reverse lines
+    - Their ID should be different (e.g., 12 and 13)
+    - Source and target fields should be reverted for the reverse edge.
+If one is source 5 target 6, the other one should be source 6, target 5.
+    - The geometry of the feature should be reversed for the feature.
+If one is `LineString(0 1, 1 1, 2 2)` the other one should be `LineString(2 2, 1 1, 0 1)`.
 - Check the example network file at the data folder [edges.shp](https://github.com/cyang-kth/fmm/blob/master/example/data/edges.shp).
+- Shapefile downloaded for OSM network using the script https://github.com/cyang-kth/osm_mapmatching satisfy the above requirements automatically.

 As shown below in solid line below: